-You can make multiple changes to your application until 11.59pm on 15 January.
-If you require assistance with your changes, please make sure you are requesting this in enough time, and in business hours, so that help can be provided.
-If you do not allow enough time, we will be unable to assist you.
-Make sure you are changing your original application, and are not accidentally making a new application, as the new one will be discarded.
+You can make multiple changes to your application until 11.59pm on 31 October.
+Make sure you are changing your original application, and are not accidentally making a new application, as this will be discarded.
 Please remember that it is very important to press the 'submit' button at the end of your application each time you amend your application (even if you have previously done so) for it to be considered as an on-time application.
-Any changes made to your application will not be transferred through to the processing system if you do not press 'submit.'
+Any changes made to your application will not be transferred through to the processing system if you do not press submit.